 I feel like I’ve been singing the praises of morning pages for the last month or so.
 I started this practice after hearing about it from one of my business inspirations Rachel Bell.

-Basically morning pages is a practice you do right when you wake up.
-You commit to writing three pages of total brain dump.
+Morning Pages is a practice you do right when you wake up.
+You commit to writing three pages of a total brain dump.

-You’re not actively trying to manifest or your intetions or anything like that.
+You’re not actively trying to manifest or your intentions or anything like that.
 There really shouldn’t be any thought to this.
-You’re just emptying the barrage of thoughts on to paper.
+You’re just emptying the barrage of thoughts onto paper.

 This can be especially helpful if you’re someone who wakes up with your mind racing with to-do lists and tasks for the day.
 This is a great way to clear your head – and give yourself space first thing in the morning.